 About the programme

-This 10 week summer internship has been crafted specifically to give you direct experience of the work we do in Internal Audit, our goals and our team culture.
+Both of these 10 week summer internships have been crafted specifically to give you direct experience of the work we do in Internal Audit, our goals and our team culture.
+While our work is similar no matter which programme you join, in Technology & Change the focus is on the technology and changes aspects of bank wide audits.

 Starting your career with Internal Audit will give you a unique opportunity to quickly gain experience and insight into the financial services industry, its products and its operations.
 You’ll also interact with and learn from respected industry leaders.